 Geographic information is based on business sources from that geographic region and delivered from both on-site and off-shore.
-America comprises of United States of America and Canada, Europe includes continental Europe and United Kingdom; the Rest of the world comprises of all other geographies except those mentioned above and India.
+The geographic regions comprise of North America, Continental Europe, UK and Ireland and Asia Pacific (includes Rest of World).
+For and prior to the quarter ended June 30, 2020 the geographic regions were classified as America comprising of United States of America and Canada, Europe including continental Europe and United Kingdom; the Rest of the world comprising of all other geographics except those mentioned above and India.
+Accordingly, the comparative numbers have been restated to give effect to the change in geographic information.